Wills17/QR-Code-Generator/README.md

 ## Updates

-Subject to update in coming days.
+Subject to updates in coming days.